jancumps/pio_drv8711_stepper/README.md

 see blog: [Stepper Motor Control with Raspberry Pico PI and DRV8711 driver- Part 5: a more autonomous PIO](https://community.element14.com/products/raspberry-pi/b/blog/posts/stepper-motor-control-with-raspberry-pico-pi-and-drv8711-driver--part-5-a-more-autonomous-pio)

 - 4 motors can be controlled per PIO
-- supports DRV8711 (but can be reused for drivers that have PIN and DIR
+- supports DRV8711 (but can be reused for drivers that have PIN and DIR)
-- can handle as many commands as PIO FIFO accepts.
-Each command can autonomously handle 2147483647 steps, and direction
+- can handle as many commands as PIO FIFO accepts (default 8).
+Each command can autonomously handle 2147483647 steps, and the spin direction

-Example motor instruction batch:
+Example motor instruction batch of 6 instructions:
 ```
     std::array<command, 6> cmd{{
         {200, true},